Israeli war crimes in the Gaza war: Proportionality and distinction

 Palestine Tower destroyed in Gaza, October 2023.

 Israel's adherence to the principles of distinction and proportionality, as required by the laws of war, has been questioned.
 The former principle requires armies to distinguish between legitimate military targets and protected civilians.
-The latter principle requires that when attacking a legitimate military target the expected harm caused to civilians or civilian objects must be proportional and not excessive (disproportionate) in relation to the military advantage anticipated.
+The latter principle requires that when attacking a legitimate military target the expected harm caused to civilians or civilian objects must be proportionate and not excessive (disproportionate) in relation to the military advantage anticipated.

 Human Rights Watch has stated that the overall civilian death toll, and Israel's use of powerful weapons in Gaza's densely populated neighbourhoods, raised "serious questions" about the legality of Israel's conduct.
 Human Rights Watch further argued that a higher proportion of casualties among women and children is indicative of a lack of proportionality, demonstrating what they describe as "a disregard toward Palestinian lives".
 Amnesty International accused Israel of war crimes.
 In a report they published they analyzed five incidents between 7 and 12 October where the Israeli Defence Forces (IDF) targeted residential areas in Gaza.
 It found that in several cases the IDF struck targets with no evidence of military activity and that these attacks were "indiscriminate" in nature.
 Anonymous IDF officials cited in a report by +972 Magazine indicated a "loosening of constraints" in the rules of engagement, and that in numerous cases the IDF struck targets despite no evidence of military activity.
 The report claims that the rationale behind such attacks was "to harm Palestinian civil society" and, according to one source cited by the report, to "lead civilians to put pressure on Hamas".

 Experts cited by The Washington Post argue that certain Israeli airstrikes show that Israel has a tolerance for civilian casualties "orders of magnitude greater" than that of the US in its war against ISIS.
 United Nations (UN) officials and human rights groups have argued that Israel has not done enough to protect civilians.
 In March 2024, the UN said that more children were killed in Gaza in four months than in four years of all the wars around the world combined.
 Philippe Lazzarini, head of the UN's agency for Palestinian refugees, declared: "This war is a war on children".

 Three men carry a dead woman to the Indonesia Hospital in Jabalia refugee camp, October 2023.